-See the PSAT 10 Testing Rules on page 19 for more information on use and disclosure of the information you may choose to provide.
+See the PSAT 8/9 Testing Rules for more information on use and disclosure of the information you may choose to provide.

-PSAT 10 Test Dates
+PSAT 8/9 Test Dates

-The Colorado PSAT 10 testing window is April 14-25, 2025.
+The Colorado PSAT testing window is April 14-25, 2025.
 While different students from your school may test on different days, each student is only allowed to take the test once during a testing window, unless an irregularity occurs that warrants a retest.